vti/sql-composer/README.md

 # DESCRIPTION

 [SQL::Composer](http://search.cpan.org/perldoc?SQL::Composer) is a SQL builder and rows parser in one module.
-It behaves very close to [SQL::Abstract](http://search.cpan.org/perldoc?SQL::Abstract) or similar modules but allows deep joins and automatic convertion from arrayref to a hashref, keeping the nested join structure if needed.
+It allows deep joins and automatic convertion from arrayref to a hashref, keeping the nested join structure if needed.

 This module itself is just a factory for the common SQL statements: `SELECT`, `DELETE`, `INSERT` and `UPDATE`.